Introduction

 In the end, it is the strength and resilience of these individuals, their unwavering determination to live life fully, despite their hearing loss, that inspire every line of this post.
 It is a tribute to their journey, a testament to their courage, and a guide for others who may find themselves on a similar path.

-Navigating the Challenges of Pulsatile Tinnitus: Occupational Risks and Effective
+Navigating the Complexities of Pulsatile Tinnitus: Symptoms, Diagnosis, and Management

 REFERENCES